emartineznunez/AutoMeKin/docs/tutorial.md

 ```
 Please provide here a stable conformer of the reactant molecule.
 A general recommendation is to use a
 structure previously optimized with the method selected with the keyword LowLevel (or eventually
-LowLevel_TSopt). **If your input structure is fragmented, then, kinetics results (if available) are
+LowLevel_TSopt). _If your input structure is fragmented, then, kinetics results (if available) are
-meaningless**. **In this case you should use biased MD to smash together the fragments and obtain a TS for
+meaningless.
+In this case you should use biased MD to smash together the fragments and obtain a TS for
-the bimolecular process, like in the diels_alder example.**
+the bimolecular process, like in the diels_alder example._

-**This file is mandatory except for association and vdW samplings** where two XYZ files are needed instead
+_This file is mandatory except for association and vdW samplings_ where two XYZ files are needed instead
 (see below).

 {: .warning }